Ethiopia grapples with worst drought in 30 years | DW | 18.02.2022

 Many of the displaced have settled in local communities, who sometimes provide shelter and food.
 The living conditions are tough, though, with little access to sanitation and other basic needs.

-Ardo Hassen traveled for days with four of her children and her remaining 70 animals, finally setting up a makeshift home near the town of Kebri Beyah, some 50 km south of Jijiga.
+Ardo Hassen traveled for days with four of her children and her remaining 70 animals, finally setting up a makeshift home near the town of Kebri Beyah, some 50 kilometers (31 miles) south of Jijiga.

 Fifteen of her animals died during the journey.
 Although those which survived can now feed on small patches of dried-out grass, some are very sick.